 A similar aura sprung up around Rachel Joy Scott, another Columbine victim.
 Scott was an outspoken Christian who planned to become either an actress or a missionary upon her graduation, before her life was cut short.
 She was the first victim of the shooting, and, as with Bernall, Harris reportedly asked her if she believed in God before he killed her.

-Scott’s mother, Beth Nimmo, said in interviews that Rachel had offered friendship to Klebold, who had become privately infatuated with her.
-Nimmo also said that both Harris and Klebold had “mocked [Rachel] and made fun of her because of her Christian values.
+Scott’s mother, Beth Nimmo, said in interviews that Scott had offered friendship to Klebold, who had become privately infatuated with her.
+Nimmo also said that both Harris and Klebold had “mocked [Scott] and made fun of her because of her Christian values.
 She was on their target list.”
 (Later reporting on Columbine, including Dave Cullen’s definitive book on the event, disputed the idea that Harris and Klebold targeted anyone specifically during their killing spree, since their larger plan was to set off bombs and kill indiscriminately.)

-Scott’s journals were published by Nimmo, and both parents co-authored their daughter’s biography.
+Scott’s journals were published by Nimmo, and both of her parents co-authored their daughter’s biography.
 Scott had written in her journals, “I am not going to apologize for speaking the name of Jesus. ...
 If I have to sacrifice everything ...
 I will."
-Rachel’s father, Darrell Scott, drew on a theme from his daughter’s journals to write a book called Chain Reaction: A Call to a Compassionate Revolution, and in 2008 he published a book called Rachel Smiles: The Spiritual Legacy of Columbine Martyr Rachel Scott, which included new excerpts from her journals and photographs.
+Her father, Darrell Scott, drew on a theme from his daughter’s journals to write a book called Chain Reaction: A Call to a Compassionate Revolution, and in 2008 he published a book called Rachel Smiles: The Spiritual Legacy of Columbine Martyr Rachel Scott, which included new excerpts from her journals and photographs.

 What actually happened at Columbine doesn’t quite match the popular narrative